kmlawson/japanese-empire-mo3335/assignments.md

 ### Headers and Formatting

-At the top of your written work, please include:
+At the top of all your written work, please include:

 * The date of submission
 * The assignment you are submitting (e.g. Short Essay 1, Long Essay, etc.)